Red Sox send Angels to team-record 14th straight defeat - NewsBreak

 Matt Strahm got the final two outs for his third save, completing a stellar performance by five pitchers who didn’t walk a batter in Boston’s third shutout victory in five games.

-The Halos got seven singles, but were shut out for the third time in six games even after they resorted to desperate measures to end their skid: All nine batters walked up to the plate to songs by Nickelback, the much-maligned Canadian rock band.

-The ploy designed to ease their collective tension didn't work as the Angels again struggled at the plate with a lineup comprised of six backups largely due to injuries.
-Shohei Ohtani went 1 for 4 with two strikeouts as Los Angeles' leadoff hitter.
+“Another good one for them,” Boston manager Alex Cora said of his bullpen.
+“They’ve been throwing the ball well for a while.”

-Mike Trout didn't play after straining his groin Tuesday night, although the Angels aren't concerned about a long-term absence for their three-time AL MVP, who worked out extensively before the game.
+Boston didn’t have to face Mike Trout, who didn’t play after straining his groin Tuesday night.
+The Angels aren’t concerned about a long-term absence for their three-time AL MVP, who worked out extensively before the game.

-The Halos' lineup is depleted with the simultaneous absences of Trout, Taylor Ward, Anthony Rendon and David Fletcher due to injuries, while Luis Rengifo went on the paternity list before the game.
+But the Halos’ lineup is depleted with the simultaneous absences of Trout, Taylor Ward, Anthony Rendon and David Fletcher due to injuries.
+Luis Rengifo also went on the paternity list before the game.

-Reid Detmers pitched three-hit ball into the fifth inning for the Angels in his second straight start without allowing a run.
-The rookie exited after Christian Arroyo's one-out double in the fifth sent Jackie Bradley Jr. to third, but reliever Archie Bradley escaped the jam.
+Detmers had his second straight start without allowing a run.
+The rookie exited after Christian Arroyo’s one-out double in the fifth sent Jackie Bradley Jr. to third, but reliever Archie Bradley escaped the jam.

 Boston rallied in the sixth when Alex Verdugo drew a two-out walk from Jimmy Herget (1-1) and promptly scored on a double into the right field corner by Dalbec, who also drove in two runs Tuesday night.